Installation

 The function returns the following fields:

-• Success: true if the challenge succeeded and user info returned, false if it failed, or pending if the possession check needs to complete first.
+• Success: true if the challenge succeeded and customer info returned, false if it failed, or pending if the possession check needs to complete first.

 • Possession Result: either success if the possession check was successful, failed if it failed, or pending if the possession check needs to complete first.